AHaMomentum/seizure_detection_device/README.md

         Main module that including the classification algorithm and alerting the AWS IoT Core cloud service.
 It is executed as a Linux systemd service.
       </li>
       <li>
-        <h4>sampling.py</h4>
+        <h4>preprocessing.py</h4>
-        Optional module to sample and integrate new data in the data set that the machine learning model is trained on (CSV file "TimeSeries_DataFrame.csv").
+        Processes the Dataset: Epilepsy by Villar et al. into a CSV file "TimeSeries_DataFrame.csv" to train the machine learning model.
       </li>
       <li>
-        <h4>TimeSeries_DataFrame.csv</h4>
+        <h4>sampling.py</h4>
-        CSV file of the processed data ready to train the machine learning model on.
+        Optional module to sample and integrate new data in the CSV file "TimeSeries_DataFrame.csv".
       </li>
     </ul>
 </details>